Falls from height are still the u003cstrongu003eleading cause of deathu003c/strongu003e in UK workplaces

 - Upgrade to subscription based training any time to suit you

-- Understand and show your commitment to the Work at Height Regulations 2005
+Recognise and show your commitment to the Work at Height Regulations 2005.

-- Understand the risks associated with working at height and how you can prevent accidents from happening
+Identify the risks associated with working at height and how to prevent accidents.

-- Understand the legal responsibilities that are placed on you and your employer
+Review the legal responsibilities placed on you and your employer

 Your trial awaits!